swiftraccoon/cpp-sdrtrunk-transcriber/README.md

 - Monitors a directory for new MP3 files
 - Transcribes audio using OpenAI's API
 - Manages transcriptions and metadata in an SQLite3 database
-- Provides a systemd service for automated running
+- (in progress) Provides a systemd service for automated running
-- Unit tests for key functionalities

 ## Dependencies